Phased Return to Work Letter - Do I Need a Sick Note?

 GMC-registered doctor reviews your case

-One of our GPs reviews the same day and issues the appropriate certificate — phased return, return-to-work clearance, or light duties/adjustments letter — based on your clinical picture.
+One of our GPs reviews the same day and issues the appropriate certificate, whether phased return, return-to-work clearance, or a light duties/adjustments letter, based on your clinical picture.
 If a certificate cannot be supported, you receive a full refund.

 3